InfinityHub/FE2D_forEM/docs/source/index.rst

 Mesh generation
 ---------------

 The required mesh files for the code are .node, .ele, .edge and .neigh files generated from `Triangle <https://www.cs.cmu.edu/~quake/triangle.html>`_.
 The file names and their locations are defined in :ref:`label-mesh-parameter`.
-For the requirements of the FORTRAN code, each region needs to be assigned an integer marker when generating the mesh files; for details of regional markers, see :ref:`label-mesh-parameter`.
+For the requirements of the FORTRAN code, each region of the problem domain needs to be assigned an integer marker when generating the mesh files; this is typically done in a .poly file that is required for generating the mesh.
+For details of regional marker requirements in this code, see :ref:`label-mesh-parameter`.

 .. _label-input-files: